RPMcQuigg/Social-Network-API-Module-18/README.md

 ## Installation
 1. Clone the Repo
 2. Open the Repo in the Terminal
 3. Install the dependencies
-4. Open the the Repo in the terminal
-5. run node server.js
+4. run node server.js
-6. Open Insomnia and create a collection
+5. Open Insomnia and create a collection
-7. In the collections create 2 folder for users and thoughts routes
+6. In the collections create 2 folder for users and thoughts routes
-8. In each of the routes folders create a get, put, post, patch, delete request.
+7. In each of the routes folders create a get, put, post, patch, delete request.

 ## Usage
 When using Insomnia you will need to link the the site by http://localhost:3030/api/ and then using one of the tag, product, and category routes